 Common places where automation can help streamline deal flow management:

-- Deal evaluation and prioritization: Automatically segment out the deals most likely to close based on deal data such as valuation, stage, and industry.
-Then automatically assign deals to the right team.
+Deal discovery and prioritization: Automatically segment deals most likely to close based on deal data such as valuation, stage, and industry.
+Set up alerts when target companies hit key milestones like new funding rounds or executive changes.
+Then automatically assign high-priority deals to the right team members.

-- Deal origination: Boost your deal sourcing efforts by automatically tracking the deal origination details that can improve your team’s deal sourcing decisions.
+Deal origination tracking: Boost your deal sourcing efforts by automatically tracking the deal origination details that can improve your team's deal sourcing decisions.
+Know which sources consistently send quality deals and which channels underperform.

-- Outreach and communication: Stay top-of-mind with key contacts by automatically sending personalized outreach or setting reminders to check in on prospects at the right time.
+Outreach and communication: Stay top-of-mind with key contacts by automatically sending personalized outreach or setting reminders to check in on prospects at the right time based on relationship strength and deal stage.

-When it comes to deal sourcing, it’s not just about conversion rate and the number of closed deals.
+When it comes to deal sourcing, conversion rate and the number of closed deals are only two metrics you should track.
 Go beyond the number of leads you get and drill down into the quality of the deals that make it into your pipeline.

 Firms are increasingly taking advantage of data analytics in the deal sourcing process.
 This allows investors to make decisions based on concrete, quantifiable data.
 It also makes it easier to narrow down the trends and strategies that are most likely to generate lucrative closed-won deals.

-Not only does this increase efficiency and create a more predictable and repeatable deal sourcing process, it helps you build a portfolio that performs.
+This increase efficiency, creates a more predictable and repeatable deal sourcing process, and helps you build a portfolio that performs.

 {{guide-202310="/rt-components"}}